aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post halfload.md

 - All `enemydata` battleentity have their `rigid` gravity enabled
 - The `dimmer` gets childed to the `battlemap` with a clear color and then disabled (this reveals the scene as it was hidden earlier)
-- If instance.`firstbattleaction` is false TODO ???
+- If instance.`firstbattleaction` is false (this is the first StartBattle call since the save was loaded)
-    - A [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md) call starts with the first `playerdata` battleentity with action -555
+    - A [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md) call starts with the first `playerdata` battleentity with action -555. -555 is a special value that will bypass most meaningful logic of the coroutine.
+In other words, it can be viewed as doing a blank call: nothing of note will happen and no actual action will be processed.
+The reason this is done has to do with a performance issue with DoAction where its IL code is large enough to stutter the game when compiling it with the JIT and this provokes this stutters early.
+Because this is done right before the battle out transition, it's less perceivable than if it was on the first action, hence this odd logic.
     - All frames are yielded while `action` is true until it goes to false
     - 0.5 seconds are yielded
     - instance.`firstbattleaction` gets set to true